jupyterhub/traefik-proxy/docs/source/file.md

 ```

-## Externally managed TraefikFileProviderProxy
+## Externally managed TraefikFileProxy

-When TraefikFileProviderProxy is externally managed, service managers like [systemd](https://www.freedesktop.org/wiki/Software/systemd/)
+When TraefikFileProxy is externally managed, service managers like [systemd](https://www.freedesktop.org/wiki/Software/systemd/)
 or [docker](https://www.docker.com/) will be responsible for starting and stopping the proxy.

-If TraefikFileProviderProxy is used as an externally managed service, then make sure you follow the steps enumerated below:
+If TraefikFileProxy is used as an externally managed service, then make sure you follow the steps enumerated below:

-1. Let JupyterHub know that the proxy being used is TraefikFileProviderProxy, using the *proxy_class* configuration option:
+1. Let JupyterHub know that the proxy being used is TraefikFileProxy, using the *proxy_class* configuration option:
     ```python
-    from jupyterhub_traefik_proxy import TraefikFileProviderProxy
+    from jupyterhub_traefik_proxy import TraefikFileProxy
-    c.JupyterHub.proxy_class = TraefikFileProviderProxy
+    c.JupyterHub.proxy_class = TraefikFileProxy
     ```

-2. Configure `TraefikFileProviderProxy` in **jupyterhub_config.py**
+2. Configure `TraefikFileProxy` in **jupyterhub_config.py**

    JupyterHub configuration file, *jupyterhub_config.py* must specify at least:
    * That the proxy is externally managed